Cognitive Dissonance: Exploring the Psychological Barriers to Change and Our Relationship with Food

 I want to use a few non-food related examples to illustrate cognitive dissonance before we get into our favorite topic which is food:

 - Smoking: We know it has very serious consequences to our health, yet a smoker continues to do so because it’s become a habit or it makes them feel good).
-Some smokers will deal with the discomfort that disharmony or dissonance gives them until finally it helps them make the decision to quit (aka they decide to change the behavior), but it’s possible that while they where in that process they excused the continuation of that behavior by maybe saying “I’m too stressed now to give it up, I will try to do so later”, or “it’s very hard to quit and I don’t feel ready right now with everything I’ve got going on”.
-Other smokers though, will continue smoking, and in order to reduce that cognitive dissonance they'll change their attitude or belief by perhaps saying that the research is unfounded, that it’s inconclusive, aka they’ll change the attitude or belief instead of the behavior.
+Some smokers will deal with the discomfort that disharmony or dissonance gives them until finally it helps them make the decision to quit (aka they decide to change the behavior), but it’s possible that while they where in that process, they excused the continuation of that behavior by maybe saying “I’m too stressed now to give it up, I will try to do so later”, or “it’s very hard to quit and I don’t feel ready right now with everything I’ve got going on”.
+Other smokers though, will continue smoking, and in order to reduce that cognitive dissonance they'll change their attitude towards smoking by perhaps saying that the research is unfounded, that it’s inconclusive, aka they’ll change the attitude or belief instead of the behavior.

 - Recycling: We know that recycling is important, we have an attitude of wanting to reduce waste and help protect the environment.
 If one day we are less diligent about how we recycle, we’ll feel the cognitive dissonance or that discomfort and we’ll either excuse it “I’m so busy today and I would take the extra steps if I weren’t so busy”, or we might through time decide “only a small percentage of what we put in the recycling bin might even be recycled so why even bother”, and of course, some of us might take the discomfort as a little internal signal to realign, retrace our steps and do what we need to do, meaning reengage in the behavior that is aligned with our attitude or belief (in this case, we are actually withstanding a bit of the discomfort and take the steps to rectify it to reduce it by acting in accordance to our values).